Asian Formula Three Championship: Drivers and teams

-In 2006, the championship saw the first two lady drivers of the series, namely Gaby dela Merced for Speedtech Asia Team Indonesia and Michele Bumgarner for Team Goddard.
-The series also saw the return of Roland Hermoso (2001 Formula Toyota champion) in Formula 3 racing driving alongside Gaby in Speedtech Asia Team Indonesia, and a new team was put up by Mandy Borja and Jonh O"Hara naming it Aran Racing.
+In 2006, the championship saw the first two lady drivers of the series, namely Gaby Dela Merced for Speedtech Asia Team Indonesia and Michele Bumgarner for Team Goddard.
+The series also saw the return of Roland Hermoso (2001 Formula Toyota champion) in Formula 3 racing driving alongside Gaby in Speedtech Asia Team Indonesia, and a new team was put up by Mandy Borja and John O'Hara naming it Aran Racing.
 Other notable drivers include Bagoes Hermanto and Satrio Hermanto from R&W team Indonesia.

 While in 2005 saw numerous Filipino drivers joined the championship, namely Tyson Sy and JP Carino for Speedtech Asia, Dado Pena for Team Goddard, John Marcelo (brother of Jovy Marcelo) for Christian Jones Motorsports, Pepon Marave for Kinetic F3 Racing, Renan Morales for Fujitsu-Ten Team TOM'S, JP Tuason for Tuason Racing School and Enzo Pastor for Team T.E.C.
 Pilipnas.

-As the series first inaugurated in the early 2000, numerous teams have joined the series, in 2002, Team Vertex of Marchy lee, Paul and Jeffrey Chan, Michael Ho and Johnathan Chan.
+As the series first inaugurated in the early 2000, numerous teams have joined the series, in 2002, Team Vertex of Marchy Lee, Paul and Jeffrey Chan, Michael Ho and Johnathan Chan.
 Christian Jones Motorsports return in 2004 after competing in the last few rounds of the series in 2003, along with Team BRM of Australia.
-Team Goddard was renamed Minardi Asia Team Goddard after the former F1 team joined the series and collaborated with Mark Goddard's team, while in 2009, the team opted to join the Formula 3 Australia series leaving the Asian Formula 3 which it had won numerous drivers and teams championship.
+Team Goddard was renamed Minardi Team Asia Team after the former F1 team joined the series and collaborated with Mark Goddard's team, while in 2009, the team opted to join the Australian Formula 3 leaving the Asian Formula 3 which it had won numerous drivers and teams championship.